-Jobs like Data Analyst are growing more and more prominent as the study of Data Science is becoming more relevant.
-Research Analyst is an example of related employment.
+Jobs like data analysts are growing more and more prominent as the study of data science is becoming more relevant. research analyst is an example of related employment.
 But, first and foremost, what is this position?
 What is the relationship between this role and data?
-More importantly, how to become a Research Analyst once you’ve made up your mind?
-In this blog, we will discuss the steps to understand how to become a research analyst, the skills required and more!
+More importantly, how to become an Analyst once you’ve made up your mind?
+In this blog, we will discuss the steps to understand how to become a research analyst, the skills required, and more!

 This Blog Includes: